The UDP receiver is deprecated since QuestDB version 6.5.2. We recommend the TCP receiver introduced by this article.

 will get added to the schema.

-If you leave a tag value off, and it exists in the database, it will get filled
+If you leave a tag value off, and it exists in the database, it will fill a

 When I start writing the above ILP to QuestDB, I'll get a table that looks like this: